 With this digital transformation, business owners can compete with other companies worldwide.
 With the digital transformation, business owners can compete with other companies worldwide.
 By focusing on large-scale efforts instead of small teams, businesses have performed better in this new age.

 The COVID-19 virus has also changed selling practices.
-With so many people unable to get out and shop, such as in malls or at brick-and-mortar stores, there has been a rise in online shopping throughout the world.
+With so many people unable to get out and shop in malls or at brick-and-mortar stores, there has been a rise in online shopping throughout the world.
 Some companies have even reported that they’ve seen an increase in their sales by about 30%.
 This Payment Gateway has made it easier for businesses to accept payments globally after selling their products through various online platforms.
 Not only has the internet made selling easier, but it has also enabled businesses to accept payments worldwide flawlessly.